“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The foundation year is the first year of this degree, offering an excellent grounding in the fundamentals of computing, programming and mathematics.
 It's designed to prepare you for degree-level study.

 Our dedicated staff team offers a balance of academic rigour, industrial experience and advanced technical expertise.
-We'll support you to explore the underlying principles of software engineering while helping you gain knowledge and practical experience of the latest technologies.
+We'll support you in exploring the underlying principles of software engineering while helping you gain knowledge and practical experience of the latest technologies.
 You'll be encouraged to appreciate both the technical and human aspects involved in areas such as the lifecycle of software systems, software design, systems analysis, programming, database specification and design, and system security.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.